microprofile/wpsite/README.md

 6. When done entering your blog post, click on the “Submit for Review” button.
 This will effectively put the blog post on the WP blog inbox for all WP admins.
 As a writer, you are done at this point.

+7. Write a short email notifying the MP forum to to microprofile@googlegroups.com AND cc'd microprofile-marketing@googlegroups.com about your video or blog contribution.

-7. Available Admins review your blog and approval to post by reviewer or a peer admin is contengeant on "suggestive edits".
+8. Available Admins review your blog and approval to post by reviewer or a peer admin is contengeant on "suggestive edits".
 If your post needs copy/editing, you will receive a notification so that you can edit your post with the necessary corrections and re-submit.

 ### Case 2: If blog post is a redirect to another URL (post content is not hosted at WP MP.io)